Greenwood, Indiana: Transportation

+Transit

+Access Johnson County provides fixed-route and demand-response bus services in the city.

+IndyGo routes 16, 31, and 902 serve retail districts in northern Greenwood and offer transfers to Access Johnson County transit routes.

 Road and street network

 According to Greenwood's most recent Comprehensive Annual Financial Report, there were 209.6 mi of public streets within the city limits as of 2015.

 Major east-west arterial routes in Greenwood are not numbered and include County Line Road, Fry Road, Main Street, Smith Valley Road, Stop 18 Road, and Worthsville Road.
 Greenwood's system of east–west streets and roads link residents and businesses in White River Township with the business and neighborhoods adjacent to Interstate 65.

 Most major north–south corridors in Greenwood are numbered and are not property of the city.
 U.S. 31, State Road 135, and Interstate 65 serve as the major north–south routes in the city.
 Greenwood owns and maintain three secondary corridors east of U.S. 31: Madison Avenue connects the Greenwood Park Mall to the Old Town Historic District; Emerson Avenue serves as a major commercial and business corridor and connects St. Francis Hospital in Indianapolis to Smith Valley Road; and Graham Road, located east of Interstate 65, connects County Line Road to Worthsville Road and serves several large distribution centers.